Avoidant/Restrictive Food Intake Disorder

-Home / Eating Disorder Treatment Programs /About Selah House
+Home / Eating Disorder Treatment Programs / Avoidant/Restrictive Food Intake Disorder

-Avoidant restrictive food intake disorder (ARFID) is a relatively new diagnosis amongst the nationallywoman considering arfid treatmentrecognized eating disorders.
+recognized eating disorders.
 It’s similar to anorexia in that it involves self-imposed restrictions on what you eat.
 However, unlike most other eating disorders, ARFID does not revolve around negative body image.
 This doesn’t mean that it isn’t very dangerous.
-ARFID treatment is more important now than ever before.
+ARFID treatment is more critical now than ever before.

-Therapy and treatment for ARFID can be difficult to find.
+Therapy and treatment for ARFID can be challenging to find.
 Therefore, we offer these effective treatment protocols at our inpatient eating disorder treatment center.

 What is ARFID?

 ARFID is problematic because there aren’t many resources for treatment and education.
 Many people don’t even know what ARFID is.
-Avoidant restrictive food intake disorder is, in general, an extreme version of picky eating.
-People suffering from ARFID will only be willing to eat very few different foods.
-They eat either so little or such a little variety that they reach nutritional deficiency.
+Avoidant/restrictive food intake disorder is, in general, an extreme version of picky eating.
+Individuals suffering from ARFID will only be willing to eat very few different foods.
+They eat either so little or such a limited variety that they develop nutritional deficiencies.

 ARFID used to have another name: selective eating disorder.
-People with ARFID will usually only eat certain textures or flavors of foods.
-They are usually uninterested in eating in general.
-They may also fear negative consequences to eating such as choking or vomiting.
+People with ARFID usually eat only certain textures or flavors of food.
+They are usually uninterested in eating.
+They may also fear negative consequences of eating, such as choking or vomiting.
 However, they do not have a fear of weight gain or a dysmorphic body image.

-ARFID is most common in children and adolescents, but ARFID treatment is a useful resource for anyone struggling.
+ARFID is most common in children and adolescents, but ARFID treatment is a valuable resource for anyone struggling.

 Overview of ARFID

 The first step towards getting ARFID treatment is noticing the signs and symptoms.
-Because avoidant restrictive food intake disorder does not include negative body image, it can be harder to notice.
+Because avoidant/restrictive food intake disorder does not include negative body image, it can be harder to see.
 However, the symptoms will show themselves if you pay attention.
 They include:

 One of the more vague signs is when a picky eater gets pickier over time.
 Plenty of young people are selective about what they eat, but when this gets worse and worse over time, it may be a problem.
 If it begins affecting their health, it’s worth getting help.
 Adults may try to offset the nutritional deficiencies with vitamins, but there’s no substitute for a healthy diet.